kc611/smart-revision-platform/README.md

 - Questions will be taken randomly at first from an internal question database.
 Each question will have a topic/keyword associated with it.
 - After the user finishes the quiz all of the wrong responses will be recorded and will be associated with that particular user account.
 - Next time the user generates a quiz, questions similar to those which were previously incorrectly answered will be added along with random questions.
-- These "similar" questions can be found using algorithms such as clustering.
+- These "similar" questions can be found using Glove embeddings + KNN algorithms.

 #### Study Material Suggestion algorithm:
 - For generating a suggestion, the general approach would be to take the latest result of a quiz.
 Then we take all of the wrong questions and generate a list of topics/keywords.